lucafilippodangelo/OOP-Patterns-Refresh/ProxyStructuralPattern/README.md

 the proxy is the object that is being called by the client to access the real object behind the scene.

+**Key Points**
+- //LDPROXY001 The **ISubject** interface is the interface that both the **Proxy** class and the **RealSubject** class implements.
+  - //LDPROXY002 It has the Operation method.
+- //LDPROXY003 The **Proxy** class is the proxy for the **RealSubject** class.
+  - //LDPROXY004 It has the **realSubject** variable that points to the real object behind the scene.
+  - //LDPROXY005 It has the **Operation** method that encapsulate the real object's Operation method.
+This is the place where you can add additional logic to the real object's methods.
+- //LDPROXY006 The **RealSubject** class is the real object behind the scene.
+  - It has the **Operation** method that performs the actual work.

+**Example**
+- //LDPROXY001 The **ICar** interface is the interface that both the ProxyCar class and the Car interface implements.
+  - //LDPROXY002 It has the MoveCar method.
+- //LDPROXY003  The **ProxyCar** class is the proxy for the Car class.
+  - //LDPROXY004 It has the **realCar** variable that points to the real object behind the scene.
+  - //LDPROXY005  It has the **MoveCar** method that encapsulate the real object's MoveCar method.
+This is the place where we put in the additional logic to determine if the driver is over 16 years old.
+If the driver is not over 16 years old it will not call the real object's MoveCar method.
+- //LDPROXY006 The **Car** class is the real object behind the scene.

 ### Main Resource
 http://www.dotnetlead.com/design-patterns/proxy